 As part of running How to Love Comics I noticed that many people have the assumption that in order to get into comics you need to have read everything that has come before – whether that be from issue #1 or 50+ years of history.
-With shared universes and characters that have been around for decades it can be a bit confusing on the surface as to where to start.
-I think binge watching TV shows like Game of Thrones or Breaking Bad has a part in it too.
+With shared universes and characters that have been around for decades, it can be a bit confusing on the surface as to where to start.
+I think binge-watching TV shows like Game of Thrones or Breaking Bad has a part in it too.
 Shows like this have trained people that to get the most out of entertainment you need to start from the very start and be deeply invested in order to be a fan.

 Well, I’m here to tell you that is not the case.

-If all else fails, a good writer will should give readers everything they need to know in order to understand the comic.
+If all else fails, a good writer will give readers everything they need to know in order to understand the comic.
 If they haven’t given you the broad strokes then they haven’t done their job properly.
 Through dialogue or narration, the writer has the power to give the reader any information they need to move forward.
 This could be in the form of what has been happening in a story, explaining what happened in a previous story or summarising a character.
 The writer has the power to take the reader on a journey and good writers will make sure that journey isn’t one of confusion.

-Not only do you not have start from the start, you’re not required to read absolutely everything that has come before.
+Not only do you not have started from the start, you’re not required to read absolutely everything that has come before.
 This applies to both character (some have multiple series) and comic series.
 I have a saying which comes in handy when people ask me about stories of characters, teams or comic series:

 “Read the best, then read the rest.”

 Think of it this way.
-There’s thousands of issues of Superman comics, spread over a multiple series and more than 75 years.
+There are thousands of issues of Superman comics, spread over a multiple series and more than 75 years.
 Not all of them are good.
 Some are absolutely terrible.
 Why read the bad and boring stories when you can read the best ones?
 Once you’ve read the best then check out the mediocre, boring and, if you’re feeling curious enough, the bad ones.
 Comics are too good to be wasted on bad stories purely based on the sake of reading everything.
 Go out and read the best stories first!

 Where do you find the best stories?
 The internet or your local comic book store are great places to start.
 Whether it be based on a character, genre or theme, both have enthusiastic people which will recommend you comics which you should read.